 - You can exit the parking lot using both of the lanes.
 The first driveway to our lot is for entering vehicles and the second driveway is for exiting vehicles.

 - Sandpiper is a closed campus, which means that our school facility and all playgrounds are closed to the public from 7:30 AM until the last bell at 3:00 PM.
 If you are volunteering at the school or need to pick up your student during the school day, you must enter through the front office.
 You can then sign-in as volunteer and get a sticker, or to sign your student out.
 Please get into the habit of bringing your ID with you when picking up your child so we can ensure we are releasing your child to an authorized person.
 Thank you for your support and understanding in helping us keep the school and our most prized possessions safe.

 As your principal I am deeply committed to working with our school staff and the community to make it a truly extraordinary year for your children.
-Should you have any ideas to share or just want to stay connected I encourage you to follow us on our social media accounts, come to the monthly PTA meetings, and sign up for the bi-weekly PTA eNews.
+Should you have any ideas to share or just want to stay connected I encourage you to follow us on our social media accounts, come to the monthly PTA meetings, and sign up for the bi-monthly PTA eNews.

 Thank you for your time and all that you do for our school community.
 Let’s make it a great year!

 We are one COMMUNITY

 “The function of education is to teach one to think intensively and to think critically...
 Intelligence plus character - that is the goal of true education.”